-Summer Camps
+Summer Youth Camps

 Lackawanna College offers the youth of Lackawanna and surrounding counties with various structured, age-appropriate activities that help with both academic and personal enrichment.
 Our Summer Youth Camps engage learners ranging from age 5 - 18 in a variety of problem-solving, critical thinking, team-building, recreational, exploratory, and creativity tasks.
-Each summer, programming is available in Scranton and at other campuses.
 Camps are typically 1 week in length, and vary from 2.5 hours to full-day programs.